IBM/cloud-enterprise-examples/ARTICLE.md

 - Deploy as infrastructure with immutable infrastructure as pre-built/pre-tested VM images and fully automated CI/CD pipelines.
 - Make allocation match demand with autoscaling of VMs,containers,applications and PaaS services.

 We have organized the content into the below six areas with cloud patterns covering the important key capabilities of IBM Cloud.
+Each of these areas contain patterns to help an enterprise customer leverage key capabilities of IBM Cloud.
 1. Infrastructure as Code <br/>
 2. Logging <br/>
 3. Monitoring <br/>